Work Rules and Disciplinary Action

 - Unsatisfactory performance or conduct

-Every non-exempt employee has the responsibility for accurately recording his/her own time.
+Every non-exempt employee has the responsibility for accurately recording their own time.
 “Time worked” is defined as all time during which an employee is required to be performing services for the benefit of Dunwoody, excluding unpaid meal or break time.

-It is the responsibility of all non-exempt employees to record their time worked in Paycom to certify the accuracy of all time records.
+It is the responsibility of all non-exempt employees to record their time worked in the payroll system to certify the accuracy of all time records.
 The Employee should record the time they begin and end their work as well as the beginning and ending time of any split shift or departure from work for personal reasons.
 The manager will review and approve the time before submitting it for payroll processing.